 If the car has been involved in a fire, damages can be extensive.
-Repairs to the car depend on the type of damage that occurred.
+Repairs to the car depending on the type of damage that occurred.

 Salvage Titles Vary by State

-Each state uses its own guidelines to determine which vehicles merit salvage titles, so it isn’t always simple to compare auction cars for sale across state lines.
-In most cases, it is important to request a list of repairs made to the salvage vehicle prior to considering it for purchase.
+Each state uses its guidelines to determine which vehicles merit salvage titles, so it isn’t always simple to compare auction cars for sale across state lines.
+In most cases, it is important to check a list of repairs made to the salvage vehicle before considering it for purchase.
 Doing so gives you a better idea as to the vehicle’s overall condition as well as to the type of problems you might expect in the future.